sanskrutirk/https-github.com-virajbhutada-students-grievance-management-system/README.md

 ## Key Features

-- **Transparent Complaint Handling**: Ensuring transparency, fairness, and accountability in addressing student complaints is fundamental.
+- **Transparent Complaint Handling**: It is fundamental to ensure transparency, fairness, and accountability in addressing student complaints.
 The system provides clear visibility into the grievance resolution process, fostering trust and confidence among students.

 - **Web Application Interface**: Students and administrators benefit from a user-friendly web application interface.
 This intuitive platform facilitates seamless interaction with the grievance management system, enhancing accessibility and usability.

 - **Effective Communication Channels**: The system offers robust communication channels designed to streamline the submission of complaints by students and prompt responses from administrators.
 This ensures timely resolution and satisfaction.

 - **Structured Framework**: Built on a structured framework, the system incorporates well-defined procedures, explicit guidelines, and established reporting systems.
-This structured approach promotes consistency and clarity throughout the grievance handling process.
+This structured approach promotes consistency and clarity throughout the grievance-handling process.

 - **Training and Support**: Staff members undergo comprehensive training in grievance resolution, emphasizing professionalism and impartiality.
 This equips them with the skills and knowledge needed to handle complaints effectively and empathetically.